aasthan4/autogen/README.md

 # Autogen
 This is an automatic expression generator code using Wicks Thoerem for Quantum Chemical Theories.
+# Input/Output
+All input are written in input.py and all latex form outtput expressions are generated in the latex.output.txt
 # Testing
-You may test the code by executing commutator.py file.
-You can also generate the full CCSD Amplitude terms through 'Python express.py' in the home directory
+You may test the code by running test.py file.
-# Output
-Open latex_output.txt (after executing commutator.py) for latex form expressions.
+It is written to generate all operators of [V,T2] presently.
+Please further test the working of the code by generating all CCSD amplitude expressions by running test_ccsd.py